-"One in seven NFL players protested yesterday.
-Let's discuss the arguments against them."
+One In Seven NFL Players Protested Yesterday.
+Let's Discuss The Arguments Against Them

 “I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to ‘order’ than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: ‘I agree with you in the goal you seek, but I cannot agree with your methods of direct action’; who paternalistically believes he can set the timetable for another man’s freedom; who lives by a mythical concept of time and who constantly advises the Negro to wait for a ‘more convenient season.’”

 His concern was well-founded.
 His peaceful sit-ins were met with dogs, clubs, and fire-hoses.
-And the white moderates watched with disfigured sympathy, unwilling to do much else than mutter about it being “such a shame that these poor fellows can’t see the wisdom of waiting for time to free them”.
+And most white moderates watched with disfigured sympathy, unwilling to do much else than mutter about it being “such a shame that these poor fellows can’t see the wisdom of waiting for time to free them”.

-That this hoped-for progress might be predicated on their own present courage and conviction never seemed to have occurred to many of them.
+That this hoped-for progress might be predicated on their own present courage and conviction never seemed to have occurred to most.

 Protests arise when those hungry for justice are left unfed for too long — normal channels no longer serving their needs.
 Their only remaining remedy is to ask louder.